-Visitation interference occurs when the custodial parent in some way interferes with your ability to spend time with your child, or visit with them.
+Visitation interference occurs when the custodial parent in some way interferes with your ability to spend parenting time with your child or visit with them.

-A parent has a couple of options in Illinois when the other parent interferes with their parenting time.
+In Illinois, a parent has a couple of options when the other parent interferes with their parenting time.
 You may proceed with a criminal prosecution or file a motion in the civil court, or do both.
+Seeking legal advice from a Chicago child custody attorney about your specific situation is an important step to help you determine which route is best.